I. General Considerations

 |Sales Proceeds (Paid to Shareholder for Personal Goodwill)||$1.00|

 D. IRC §1060.
 IRC §1060 was enacted primarily to address certain problems encountered by the IRS with respect to the prevalent practice of inconsistent tax reporting by buyers and sellers of the tax consequences relating to their business sales and purchases.
 Sellers would tend to allocate the purchase price toward goodwill to obtain favorable capital gain rates and buyers would allocate the same amounts to depreciable tangible personal property to obtain depreciation deductions.
-IRC §1060 requires the buyer and the seller to agree to a purchase price allocation (based on the residual method of accounting) and for both buyer and seller to report the U.S. income tax consequences of such sale in accordance with such agreement.
-To help inform the IRS of such agreement, both buyer and seller are required to file IRS Form 8594 with their respective U.S. income tax returns in the year of sale indicating the agreed upon allocation of purchase price.
+IRC §1060 requires the buyer and the seller to allocate the purchase price amongst the purchased assets pursuant to the residual method of accounting.
+To help inform the IRS of such allocation, both buyer and seller are required to file IRS Form 8594 with their respective U.S. income tax returns in the year of sale in order to report such allocation.
+If the buyer and seller agree to a purchase price allocation in the acquisition documents, then the parties are required to report the U.S. income tax consequences of such sale consistent with such agreement.

 VII.
 Definitive Agreements